FlorianWilhelm/canberry/README.rst

 * Run `canberry` from the command line to start the web application.
 Try `canberry -h` for help on more options.

-Updating the javascript components with:
+In order to update the Javascript components shipped with CANberry with:

 * Install *npm* with `sudo apt-get install nodejs`.
 * Install *bower* with `sudo npm install -g bower`.